CSCfi/csc-user-guide/docs/apps/bayescan.md

 ## Version

-*   Bayescan 2.1 is available in Puhti
+*   Bayescan 2.1 is available in Puhti-rhel7

 ## Usage